CodeYourFuture/curriculum/org-cyf-piscine/content/piscine/success/index.md

 8="Verify the accessibility of a web application" 9="Describe how processes and file descriptors really work" 10="Open a pull request and iterate on it in response to feedback"
-+++

-This module is an application process for the CYF Jobs In Tech Program.
-To apply for the program, you must be able to: